 The layout of Naver’s search engine results pages (SERPs) looks very different from what we are used to seeing on Google.
 The exact order and layout varies depending on the nature of the search query, but the typical SERP is split into a large number of different sections, including Encyclopaedia, Knowledge iN, Café, blogs, websites, images, videos, maps, news, academic publications, adverts and more.
 If you fully optimise your website using on-page and off-page Naver SEO techniques, it is possible for your website to appear multiple times in these different SERP sections.

-Naver also has a search advertising platform, called Naver Search Ad.
-This is Naver’s equivalent to Google AdWords, but it works very differently in terms of languages and location targeting, how many and where ads are shown, ad character limits, match types, ad extensions, budget control, bid adjustment, bid suggestions and its keyword tool.
+Naver also has a search advertising platform, called Naver Ad.
+This is Naver’s equivalent to Google Ads, but it works very differently in terms of languages and location targeting, how many and where ads are shown, ad character limits, match types, ad extensions, budget control, bid adjustment, bid suggestions and its keyword tool.

 Alan Lao